Lpineda98/GOT_Death_Prediction/README.md

 # GOT_Death_Prediction
- Machine learning project for analyzing which character Game of thrones characters might die
+ Machine learning project for analyzing which character from Game of thrones might die